MichaelFellas/Note-Taker/README.md

 ## Usage

 To use this app open the terminal and run the command 'node .\App\server.js'.
-App will then run int he browser at listed Port.
+App will then run in the browser at listed Port.
+Navigate to the note taking page and you can save notes with the save button, delete them with the bin icon and create a new one with the plus button.

 ## License